taboggio/basicChatBot/README.md

 # basicChatBot
-A basic ChatBot using Python
+A basic ChatBot using Python.
+Intenses wrote in a JSON file.
+Worked with Pandas, Numpy, TensorFlow for de neural network, Request, etc.